hoangtn/information_from_other_papers/README.md

 ## Statistical approaches for de novo mutation (DNM) analysis.

-[Some statistical approaches for DNM analysis](./file/Statistical_methods_for_DNM_analysis.pdf): this note (draft) describes some recent statistical approaches for gene-level DNM analysis.
-We also add some simple information for calculating Bayes Factors using numerical integration.
+[Bayes Factors (BFs) for de novo mutations inside TADA](./file/Bayes Factors (BFs) in the TADA model.pdf): this note (draft) describes BFs inside the TADA package.
+We add some simple information for calculating Bayes Factors using numerical integration.